IMNMV/Projects/README.md

 A bank of projects I found fun and gave up on or I found fun and periodically update here as a backup.

-The calculators were some fun projects I made when I wad first starting python and wanted to mimic calculators for expected utility theory and Bayseian analysis.
+The calculators were some fun projects I made when I first started python and wanted to mimic calculators for expected utility theory and Bayseian analysis.

 Jarvis is a project for developing a robot assistant powered, for now, with Chat-GPT-4.
 Next is vision/constant environment feedback so it never "turns off".
 The Jarvis files work with a linux based system.
 The MacOS updates aren't included here.
 Continual work in progress.